 The impact of the COVID-19 pandemic has changed the landscape of delivery across health care services and at the time of writing the strategy, it remains unclear exactly what the long term impact will be on how people want to utilise our physical Estate.
 It has however, provided a platform for Estates processes, projects and partnerships to be reviewed.
-We have taken the opportunity to embed technology, adopt more efficient processes and strengthen working with system partners to realise efficiencies.
+We have taken the opportunity to embed technology, adopt more efficient processes and strengthen working.